manvillarim/Analysis-SymbolicTools/README.md

 **ATTENTION**

 By using the counterexamples of halmos and hevm on the failed tests, interesting results are obtained.
 Both tests that failed on both Hevm and Halmos actually demonstrate failure.
-However, Hevm was wrong to demonstrate failure in the `prove_ApproveWhenIdHasNotAnOwnerReverts` test, which, at least by counterexample, the test does not revert.
+However, Hevm was wrong to demonstrate failure in the `proveFail_ApproveWhenIdHasNotAnOwner` test, which, at least by counterexample, the test does not revert.

     [PASS] testproveFail_ApproveWhenIdHasNotAnOwner(address,uint256) (runs: 267, μ: 13554, ~: 13554)
     [FAIL.
 Reason: call did not revert as expected; counterexample: calldata=0x467c6291000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000 args=[0x0000000000000000000000000000000000000000, 0x0000000000000000000000000000000000000000, false]] testproveFail_setApprovalForAllFuzz(address,address,bool) (runs: 0, μ: 0, ~: 0)